wjsutton/wjsutton.github.io/content/tableau_tips_and_tricks/Tableau-Tips-Tricks-2-Title-as-a-Sheet.md

 ![Step 2](gifs/t&t_02_titles_as_sheet/title_as_sheet_2_create_chart_title.gif "Step 2")

 ### Step 3 - Add Sheet to Dashboard
-- Drag the sheet to top of the layout container
+- Drag the sheet to the top of the layout container
 - Set Fit to ‘Fit Width’
 - Check the Parameter works as expected